layoaster/dev-notes/Python Coding Standars.md

 * [Google](https://sphinxcontrib-napoleon.readthedocs.io/en/latest/example_google.html)
 * [Numpy](https://numpydoc.readthedocs.io/en/latest/format.html)

 The following is the specification for Sphinx style.
-This sty
+This style uses

 #### Modules
 A really short description of the module never hurts.